 Panic Buttons

-Wearable lone worker alert — silent activation, no phone, works in cellular dead zones
+Wearable lone worker alert — silent activation, GPS to dispatch, travels into the field

 Request a Demo